killermann/samk.blog/content/2020/bad-faith/index.md

 ## One Cannot Serve Two Masters

 Is another Bible verse incoming?
-Don't sound the alarm just yet.
+Yes, but don't sound the alarm just yet.
 The rabbit hole of "bad faith" popped me out on the other side remembering this idea:

 > [Matthew 6:24](https://biblehub.com/matthew/6-24.htm) - "No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other."